-- Exclusive internships for Moritz-Heyman Scholars
+- Exclusive Moritz-Heyman internships

 What happens if I don’t want to do an internship?

 Scholars are under no obligation to undertake or apply for internships.
-However, most students find internships a helpful way to gain an insight into a particular sector, to gain skills or to get experience of the working world in general.
+However, most students find internships a helpful way to gain an insight into a particular sector, to gain skills, or to gain experience of the working world in general.
 There are a number of ways you can organise an internship - find out more on our Moritz-Heyman Internship Programme page.
 Any form of work experience during the long vacation can be an extremely valuable way of gaining skills and experience.